Susan Decker: Post-Yahoo! directorships

 In the fall of 2009, Decker became an Entrepreneur In Residence at the Harvard Business School, working with students in their own ventures and helping to develop and deliver the entrepreneurship-focused curriculum of the school's Immersion Experience Program.

-In 2017, Decker joined the board of directors for SurveyMonkey.

 Other career

 Decker founded Raftr, a communication and community building platform for universities in 2018.
 The app's name stems from the idea of the otter: "Otters travel in rafts — social groups of two to 100 that float together,” Decker said.
 “On Raftr, students can find others with common interests and get informed with what's happening on campus."

 Awards and recognition

 On September 30, 2010, Decker received Harvard Business School's Alumni Achievement Award.

 Personal life

 Decker grew up in Denver, Colorado.
 Decker is divorced, has three children, and lives in San Francisco, California.